petersyyum/SpacetimeNN/README.md

 > fMRIprep codes

 # **TODO:**
-- Test other anatomical region see if we can improve the result
+- Test other anatomical region see if we can improve the result(robustness-five-fold and accuracy wise).

 - See if we can average the signal in different ROI regions and get better prediction from ensemble based methods.